 The human body is extremely adaptable; anything different you do will change it in some way.
 That’s why “everything works once”, at least until your body adapts and you plateau.

-The point of the five essentials of strength training and conditioning is to fully consider your training goals.
+The point of the five laws of fitness is to fully consider your training goals.
 Not everyone wants to lift the heaviest weights, but some people need more than a brisk walk outside to get fit.

-If you easily suffer injuries, need more from your fitness routine, or just want to understand how the body adapts to stress, then consider these five essentials of strength training and conditioning the next time you exercise.
+If you easily suffer injuries, need more from your fitness routine, or just want to understand how the body adapts to stress, then consider these five laws of fitness the next time you exercise.
 Combined, they will help you reach your goals to become strong and healthy!

-Do you follow these laws of fitness aka essentials of strength training and conditioning?
+Do you follow these laws of fitness?
 How have they affected your training?
 Share your thoughts and questions in the comments below, and be sure to share this article with your friends!

 Jay Kali AKA, The Strength Architect is the founder of Kali Coaching.
 He holds certifications as a Specialist in Strength and Conditioning, Certified Fitness Trainer, Online Trainers Academy Graduate, Training For Warriors Level 2 Graduate and is a 300-Certified Yoga Teacher in Power Yoga.
 He is also an Amazon Bestselling Author in four different categories and has made it his mission to help women create long lasting, healthy lifestyles in just 8 weeks!